 Psyllium is a form of fiber that is derived from the husks of plantain seeds 1.
 It has a lot of health and digestive benefits, but it’s the gelling, fiber-filled aspects of the plant that we’re after here!

-Psyllium husk is our gluten for this bread: it provides the binding properties and elasticity that make the dough be workable and allows us to knead it and shape it just like a traditional gluten dough.
+Psyllium husk is our gluten for this bread: it provides the binding properties and elasticity that make the dough workable, allowing us to knead and shape it just like a traditional gluten dough.
 It gives the structure and support for the bread to rise, as well.

 Substitutes for psyllium husk?